pathmodel/pathmodel/README.rst

         ├── newmolecules_from_mz
             (empty)

+In the molecules folder, each input molecules are represented as a svg file.

 No M/Z ratio were given as input for the sterol so there is no new molecules from M/Z.

 'pathmodel_output.svg' shows the predicted reactions in blue and the predicted molecules in blue (the picture form can change but it contains the same result):